walkingmylife-art/TENUKI/README.md

 # TENUKI

-TENUKI is a XUnity Auto Translator tool built in Rust and powered by a local LLM.
+TENUKI translates game text on the GPU using the HY-MT1.5 local LLM through llama.cpp and the XUnity Auto Translator endpoint.

 ## Quick Start